 Who uses it?

 Smokeless tobacco isn't only used by baseball players.
-According to the CDC (Centers for Disease Control and Prevention), as many as 20% of high school age guys and 2% of high school age girls use smokeless tobacco.
-There are between 12 and 14 million people in the US who use it, and more than half of them started before they were 13 years old.
+According to the CDC (Centers for Disease Control and Prevention), as many as 12% of high school age guys and 2.2% of high school age girls use smokeless tobacco (as of 2011).
+The American Cancer Society found that about 8.2 million people in the United States aged 12 and above use it, and about 44% started before age 18.

 What can using smokeless tobacco do to me?